Town Centre Futures

 Read the final report HERE.

-The COVID-19 pandemic has presented a unique opportunity to create a greener, cleaner recovery, and enhance the roles of all of London’s Centres moving forward.
+The COVID-19 pandemic has presented a unique opportunity to create a greener, cleaner recovery, and enhance the roles of all of London’s high streets moving forward.
 CRP’s Town Centre Futures research project will provide practical recommendations for London’s key players, inter-linking transport, economic, environmental, cultural and health aspects of London’s future.

-This research, delivered by Centre for London, focuses on 10 typologies across London – covering London’s major centres, district centres and neighbourhood centres.
+This research, delivered by Centre for London, focuses on 10 typologies across London – covering London’s high streets through major centres, district centres and neighbourhood centres.
 London has created an enormous value based on collaboration and innovation, and this report aims to bring together partners from across London to emphasis and build on this.

 Recommendations for how London’s Centres can work together and transform to deliver futures that are successful economically, environmentally and socially will take the form of short, medium and long term.
 Recommendations will be designed within the spheres of influence of Local Authorities, Business Improvement Districts, landowners and other strategic agencies.